-14. Giro transactions
+18. Giro transactions

-- 14.1.
+- 18.1.
 An issue has been raised by Applicants in regard to Giro transactions.
-The assertion is that, when Horizon goes into Recovery Mode (for example following power or telecommunications failures that result in the branch terminals freezing), it goes through a complete system reboot.
-Then, when the system has finally rebooted, a message appears on screen asking "do you need to recover any giro transactions?". - 14.2.
-It is difficult to understand how Subpostmasters, when faced with this question, could know whether or not the system needs to recover any giro transactions before they have accessed the system to find out?
-If a Subpostmaster responds in the affirmative, the system asks for the details of the giro transactions that need to be recovered.
-As the Subpostmaster does not have any details as to whether or not any Giro transactions need to be recovered or, if they do, which ones need to be recovered, the Subpostmaster is forced into responding in the negative and hoping that is the correct response.
+This relates to Horizon operating in Recovery Mode, for example following power or telecommunications failures that resulted in the branch terminals freezing.
+In these situations it goes through a complete system reboot, then, when the system has finally rebooted, a message appears on screen asking "do you need to recover any Giro transactions?". - 18.2.
+When Subpostmasters are faced with this question they usually will not have sufficient information to know whether or not the system needs to recover any Giro transactions.
+If a Subpostmaster responds in the affirmative, the system asks for the details of the Giro transactions that need to be recovered.
+As the Subpostmaster does not have the relevant details to hand (and cannot access the data as Horizon is still completing the re-boot process), the Subpostmaster is forced into responding in the negative and hoping that is the correct response.
+This will often result in the 'wrong' answer being entered and transaction errors being generated.

-15. One-sided transactions
+19. One-sided transactions

-- 15.1.
-Many Applicants have raised concerns regarding transactions involving debit or credit cards where Horizon has processed a transaction but the corresponding charge to the customer's bank account was not processed... or the opposite situation, where Horizon rejected (or appeared to have rejected) a transaction but the corresponding charge to the customer's bank account was processed. - 15.2.
-One possible cause for this might be that telecommunications failures (as reported by many Applicants) have occasionally prevented one side of a transaction from going through whereas the other side of it has gone through properly.
-These sort of processing interrupts might result in customers being charged for goods that they have not received (for example deposits that don't get processed or bills that don't get paid) or customers receiving goods (or cash) for which they have not been charged. - 15.3.
-These transaction processing failures would be less troublesome if they were always detected, at the counter ideally, or later by additional control and reconciliation processes carried out by the Subpostmaster or by Post Office itself. - 15.4.
-It is however not yet clear whether Post Office's in-house (after-the-event) reconciliation processes can be relied upon to always detect any one-sided transaction that the Subpostmaster fails to detect. - 15.5.
-Where a customer has been charged for something that he has not received, there is a very high likelihood that he will detected that and complain.
-On the other hand, where the opposite has happened, and a customer has received cash, or goods, and later discovers that his bank account has not been debited or his card account has not been charged, is it not perfectly likely that he will keep quiet about it, leaving the Subpostmaster to be held accountable for the resultant shortfall? - 15.6.
-It is important to understand that, where that sort of Horizon-generated error occurs, no evidence of it is visible to the Subpostmaster unless the customer discloses it. - 15.7.
-Post Office has asked for examples of one-sided transactions and several have already been supplied, with more coming in from Applicants whose cases have yet to be reviewed by Post Office.
-Greater clarity on this point will be gained as the mediation process continues and this section of the Part Two Report will be updated to reflect that.
+- 19.1.
+Many Applicants have raised concerns regarding transactions involving debit or credit cards where Horizon has processed a transaction but the corresponding charge to the customer's bank account was not processed.
+In other cases the opposite situation occurred, where Horizon rejected (or appeared to have rejected) a transaction, but the corresponding charge to the customer's bank account was processed. - 19.2.
+One possible cause for this might be that telecommunications failures, such as those that disconnect the PINpad (as reported by many Applicants) have occasionally prevented one side of a transaction being processed whereas the other side of it has been processed properly.
+These sort of processing interrupts might result in customers being charged for goods that they have not received (for example deposits that don't get processed or bills that don't get paid) or customers receiving goods (or cash) for which they have not been charged. - 19.3.
+These transaction processing failures would be less troublesome if they were always detected, at the counter ideally, or later by additional control and reconciliation processes carried out by the Subpostmaster or by Post Office itself.

+- 19.4.
+It is however not yet clear whether Post Office's in-house (after-the-event) reconciliation processes can be relied upon to always detect any one-sided transaction that the Subpostmaster fails to detect. - 19.5.
+Where a customer has been charged for something that he has not received, there is a very high likelihood that he will detect this (for example if he receives a Final Demand for a bill that he has paid) and will complain.
+On the other hand, where the opposite has happened, and a customer has received cash, or goods, and his bank account has not been debited or his card account has not been charged, it is perfectly likely that he will be unaware of his windfall or will simply keep quiet about it, leaving the Subpostmaster to be held accountable for the resultant shortfall. - 19.6.
+It is important to understand that, where that sort of Horizon-generated error occurs, no evidence of it is visible to the Subpostmaster unless the customer discloses it. - 19.7.
+We have provided Post Office with examples of these one-sided transactions and our enquiries on this important point are continuing.

-16. Hardware issues
+20. Hardware issues